andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/02-audition.md

 invited to attend the callback.</b>
 </div>

+I'll be honest I didn't expect to reach feelings of dread & relief regarding the fate of my participation in this performance.
+When I decided to apply it was with a feeling of *sure why not?* I think there was just something about the audition that captivated me.
+A little magic

+My alarm squawks the next morning and I feel bleary eyed and cranky.
+About halfway through preparing my morning coffee I realize I'm dealing with the effects of our delightful biannual daylight savings tradition that we have all allowed to happen in the Year of Our Lord 2023.
+Hopefully this pot of Little Waves Dinkinesh: Yukro Ethiopian medium roast jitter juice puts a little pep in my step.

-I return to the studio the next morning where we work through all the hits again.
+Back at the studio where work through all the hits again.
 After about an hour we take a break and while we're all relaxing on the benches in the reception area Marks strides in with an announcement he delivers in the most understated tone possible,